 Deferred tax assets and liabilities are computed based on the difference between the financial statement and tax basis of assets and liabilities and are measured by applying enacted tax rates and laws for the taxable years in which those differences are expected to reverse.
 The Company expects that recent tax law changes contained in the Inflation Reduction Act and CHIPS Act will not have a material impact on its provision for income taxes.
 In addition, a valuation allowance is required to be recognized if it is believed more likely than not that a deferred tax asset will not be fully realized.
-Authoritative guidance prescribes a recognition threshold of more likely than not, and a measurement attribute for all tax positions taken or expected to be taken on a tax return, in order for those positions to be recognized in the financial statements.
+Authoritative guidance prescribes a recognized in the financial statement attribute for all tax positions taken or expected to be taken on a tax return, in order for those positions to be recognized in the financial statements.
 The Company continually reviews tax laws, regulations and related guidance in order to properly record any uncertain tax liabilities.
 See Note 11.